GOV.UK (or www.gov.uk) is provided by the Government Digital Service (GDS), part of the Cabinet Office.

 The legal basis for processing personal data in relation to site security is our legitimate interests, and the legitimate interests of our users, in ensuring the security and integrity of GOV.UK.

-The legal basis for processing anonymised data for Google Analytics is your consent.
+The legal basis for processing anonymised data for Google Analytics and LUX is your consent.

 The legal basis for processing all other personal data is that it’s necessary: